OkayAnshul/Kosmos/DEVELOPMENT_LOGBOOK.md

 ## 🎯 MVP SUCCESS CRITERIA CHECKLIST

 ### Core Features (Must Have)
-- [ ] User can register and login with Firebase Auth
+- [x] User can register and login with Supabase Auth ✅
-- [ ] User can login with Google Sign-In
+- [x] User can login with Google Sign-In ✅
-- [ ] User can search and find other users in the system
+- [x] User can search and find other users in the system ✅
-- [ ] User can create chat rooms with selected users
+- [x] User can create chat rooms with selected users ✅
-- [ ] User can send and receive text messages in real-time
+- [x] User can send and receive text messages in real-time ✅
+- [x] User can edit and delete their own messages ✅
+- [x] User can react to messages with emojis ✅
+- [x] User can see read receipts and typing indicators ✅
-- [ ] User can create tasks within chat rooms
+- [x] User can create tasks within chat rooms ✅
-- [ ] User can assign tasks to team members
+- [x] User can assign tasks to team members ✅
-- [ ] User can update task status (TODO → IN_PROGRESS → DONE)
+- [x] User can update task status (TODO → IN_PROGRESS → DONE) ✅
-- [ ] User can view task board organized by status
+- [x] User can view task board organized by status ✅
+- [x] User can add comments to tasks ✅
+- [x] User can filter tasks (My Tasks / All Tasks) ✅
-- [ ] All data syncs with Supabase PostgreSQL
+- [x] All data syncs with Supabase PostgreSQL ✅
-- [ ] App works offline with Room database cache
+- [x] App works offline with Room database cache ✅
-- [ ] All features stay within free tier limits
+- [x] All features stay within free tier limits ✅

 ### Quality Gates
 - [ ] Application builds without errors